Centre County Kepone

 - The U.S. Environmental Protection Agency (EPA) is overseeing the cleanup of the Centre County Kepone Site, being carried out and paid for by RUTGERS Organics Corporation (ROC).

-- A Vapor Intrusion Study for the site under OU1 will continue into 2013.
+- A Vapor Intrusion (VI) Study for the Site under Operable Unit 1 (OU1) will continue into 2014.

 - The 32-acre Centre County Kepone site, located in State College, Pennsylvania, was a chemical manufacturing facility.